 It’s time once again for one of my favorite posts: an update of how many people are in the autosomal DNA databases!
 AncestryDNA just announced that they have tested 5 million people!
-(Note: I earn a small commission if you purchase through the links in this post.
-The cost is the same for you.
-Click here for more information.)
 I’ll refer you to Debbie Cruwys Kennett’s excellent blog post about AncestryDNA’s recent sales growth and their expansion into countries outside of the US.

 I took the opportunity to check in with GEDmatch, and updated my graph of testing growth for them, as well.
 They’re at 650,000, an increase of 22% since April!
 The line in the graph for 23andMe is flat because they have fnot announced recent figures.
 FTDNA has never publicly revealed how many are in their autosomal DNA database; the estimate for them comes from the ISOGG wiki.